Class 3 Information

 In addition, maths homework will be set each week on Abacus Pupil World.
 Each activity should be completed before the following Tuesday.
 These fun activities aim to reinforce the weekly maths focus topic at home.
 Please click on the Abacus online homework link on the Class 3 page to find out more about accessing maths homework.

 Other activities may be sent home when appropriate.
 These may include topic research or science investigations.

-Your child should now come to school in full PE kit on Tuesdays and Fridays this Half Term.
+Your child should now come to school in full PE kit on Mondays and Fridays this Half Term.